microsoft/aitour-building-copilots-with-copilot-studio/lab/lab-default/01-Build-Your-First-Agent.md

     ![pic1_official.png](./images/instructions273634/pic1_official.png) -->

-1. If you see a welcome screen like is shown below, select the country/region that you’re in from the dropdown and select Get Started
+1. If you see a welcome screen as shown below, select the country/region that you’re in from the dropdown and select Get Started

     ![pic2.png](./images/instructions273634/pic2.png)